bschulz81/AcceleratedLinearAlgebra/README.md

 2) Add options for the linear algebra functions such that most or all of them can use the message passing interface as well as the gpu then for local work.
 3) add functions for statistics, function minimization, auto differentiation, optimization, differential equations

+By 06.09.25,

+The test applications now work with larger matrices and verify the correctness of the algorithms.

+1) the advanced algorithms for LU/and QR decomposition as well as the Strassen and Winograd algorithms can now work purely on gpu with gpu data pointers.

+the advanced algorithm for the QR decomposition  from https://arxiv.org/pdf/1812.02056 showed severe numerical stability errors.
+But these are inherent in the algorithms from that paper.
+I have included some measures to increase stability.
+The instability arises because the advanced algorithms use the Strassen algorithm twice for one matrix multiplication after another and then a Grahm Schmidt orthonormalization procedure.
+The Strassen algorithm replaces multiplications by faster additions, which are, however, numerically unstable.

+The Grahm Schmidt, and any other (even an improved ) orthonormalization procedure uses dot products that involve large sums over columns of matrices.
+These are also numerically unstable.
+So the algorithm employs three numerically unstable methods in a chain.

+For my test data, I found that it could be stabilized a bit by replacing one Strassen multiplication by an ordinary one.

+However, given that the error becomes larger with larger sums, i.e. larger matrices, I need to test stability with a larger matrix.

+Of course the library is also able to use the simple algorithms for the QR decomposition on gpu, which is not affected by stability problems from Strassen multiplication, but any QR decomposition
+(even those with improved Grahm Schmidt orthogonalization) need dot products of vectors and is affected by numerical instability of large sums.
+In order to increase precision, I have began to add methods for Kahan sums for products.

+2)
+Unfortunately, it turned out that there seem to be compilation errors for the GPU version of the advanced algorithm for the Cholesky decomposition.

+https://gcc.gnu.org/bugzilla/show_bug.cgi?id=121818 which leads to increased numerical instabilities.

+The rest of the algorithms seems to work for my test data.
+In this version, the miscimpiling advanced algorithm for the cholesky decomposition is disabled and switches to a naive algorithm.

+For a version where you can observe the miscompilation with gcc-15.2 and Cuda 13, go to the development folder and consult the readme there.

 By 03.09,